Koriano/lemon_sprites/README.md

 ---

-## Build
+## Build & run
-To build the binairies, run `build.cmd` in the root directory.
+To build and run the project, simply run the `gradle run` command in the root directory.
-A folder named target will be created in each module, with the binairies.

 ## Clean
-To clear all the generated binairies, simply run `clean.cmd` in the root directory.
+To clear all the generated binairies, simply run the `gradle clean` command in the root directory.